AaronAikman/JSONitor/README.markdown

 ## Usage

-Has many functions of a regular text editor, but also features a tree view which can be edited and transferred back to JSON in the text view.
+JSONitor has many functions of a regular text editor, but also features a tree view which can be edited and transferred back to JSON in the text view.

 #### Tree View Basics
 ![TreeViewBasics](https://imgur.com/Lxs1yfD.gif)